elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 Let's start with a brief summary on what is JSON and how we’ve been using it on Apple's platforms.

 ### When, why and how JSON was born
 JSON was popularised by [Douglas Crockford](http://crockford.com) in 2001 as a format to transmit data between programs.
-It was developed as a subset of the JavaScript syntax defined in (~~the standard~~) [ECMA-262](http://www.ecma-international.org/publications/standards/Ecma-262.htm).
+It was developed as a subset of the JavaScript syntax defined in the [ECMA-262](http://www.ecma-international.org/publications/standards/Ecma-262.htm) standard.
 Intended to be a replacement for the complexity of XML, it quickly gained adoption because of its simplicity.
 You can [listen to the story](https://www.youtube.com/watch?v=kc8BAR7SHJI) by the man himself.

 So despite what a lot of people think, (there is actually a JSON standard/JSON has been standardized):